Reducing the Filtering Effect in Public School Admissions: A Bias-aware Analysis for Targeted Interventions: Introduction

-The most common way to model admission to schools is through a two-sided market, with the two sides being schools and students, respectively, and each agent having an ordered preference on the agents from the other side of the market that are considered acceptable.
-This model has been used to match doctors to hospitals by the National Residency Matching Program since 1960s, and it has gained widespread notoriety when~\citet{abdulkadirouglu2005new} reformed the admission process for New York City public high schools in 2003.
-Since 2003, admission is centralized and has been (essentially) governed by the classical Gale-Shapley / Deferred Acceptance algorithm~\citep{gale1962college}.
-The simplicity of the algorithm, as well as the drastic improvement over the quality of the matches it provides when compared to the pre-2003 method, led to academic and public acclaim, and spurred applications in many other systems (see, e.g.,~\cite{biro2008student}).
-However, this mechanism does not naturally address problems like school segregation and class diversity, which have worsened and become more and more of a concern in recent years~\citep{kucsera2014new, Eliza, Eliza3}.
-The scientific community, including policy makers, has reacted by incorporating in the mathematical model group-specific quotas, proportionality constraints~\citep{biro2010college, nguyen2019stable, tomoeda2018finding}, and starting summer school pre-training programs, but there is evidence that adding such constraints may even hurt minorities they were meant to help~\citep{hafalir2013effective} or create legal challenges.
-For example, in 2003, University of Michigan's attempt to add 12 points of ``diversity'' on a 150 point scale to promote admissions of underrepresented minorities was met with a lawsuit, which was ultimately decided {\it not} in favor of race-based modifications of ranking of students \cite{gratz}.
+The most common way to model admissions to schools is with a two-sided market, consisting of schools and students respectively, where each agent has an ordered preference over agents acceptable to them on the other side of the market.
+This model has been used to match doctors to hospitals by the National Residency Matching Program since the 1960s, and it has since gained widespread notoriety when~\citet{abdulkadirouglu2005new} used it to reform the admissions process for New York City public high schools in 2003.
+Since then, admission decisions in NYC have been centralized and are (essentially) governed by the classical Gale-Shapley Deferred Acceptance algorithm~\citep{gale1962college}.
+The simplicity of the algorithm, as well as the drastic improvement in the quality of the matching it provides when compared to the pre-2003 method have led to academic and public acclaim, and spurred applications in many other systems.
+However, this mechanism does not naturally address problems like school segregation and class diversity, which have worsened and become more and more of a concern in recent years~\citep{kamada2024fair,kucsera2014new, Eliza}.
+The scientific community and policy-makers have reacted in various ways such as by modifying the mathematical model to incorporate group-specific quotas or proportionality constraints~\citep{biro2010college, nguyen2019stable, tomoeda2018finding}.
+However, there is evidence that adding such constraints may even hurt the very students they were meant to help~\citep{backes2012affirmative,fershtman2021soft,hafalir2013effective}, and the question of legal challenges abounds.